benjy/circle-cli/README.md

 * Add new command to [cancel a running build](https://circleci.com/docs/api#cancel-build).
 * Add a filter to the RetryCommand, StatusCommand & CancelCommand to filter by branch.
-* Add a new command for pushing out an SSH key (if possible), maybe via the [Github API](https://developer.github.com/v3/repos/keys/#create)
 * [Trigger a new build](https://circleci.com/docs/api#new-build) given any branch.

 ## Improvements